 PLEASE NOTE: Applicants do not have to submit official transcripts to the Department of Speech and Hearing Science or the UW Graduate School unless they accept a formal offer of admission to the graduate program.
 Visit the UW Graduate School Admissions FAQ for instructions on where to send official transcripts if you are accepted.

-Personal Statement Prompt:
+Personal Statement Prompt: Program Track Selection

 Your uploaded document should not exceed 4,500 characters, not including spaces, and also cannot exceed 500KB.

-Optional Personal History Statement Prompt:
+Personal Statement Prompt: Perspectives & Experiences

 Other Important Information